barichello/openQDA/README.md

 Attributes: you can apply attributes to sources as a way to organize, describe or even analyse them.
 For instance, you may create the attribute DATE and then use it to record the date in which a source was created.

 Sections: they are parts (or fragments) of a source.
 In the case of an image, it is a rectangular section of it.
 For a text, a section would be a string.
-For a video or audio, it would be an interval.
+For a video or audio, it would be a time interval.

 Codes: they are like tags that can be applied to sections (not sources).
-This is sort of the universal tool for qualitative analysis.
+This is sort of the universal tool for qualitative analysis (NVivo calls them nodes).
 Tipically, the researcher identifies a part of a source (for instance, a sentence from an interview) and associates that part with a code that refers to a phenomena of interest.

 # Important notes

 1) The software is only tested on Firefox;

-2) Modify and delete capabilities are not fully implemented across the software;

 # Installation